apilayer/currencylayer-API/docs/features.md

 **Example response:**

-Along with `"timeframe": true`, the `start_date`, and the `end_date`, the API Response's `rates` object will contain the specified Exchange Rates divided in "subdirectories" for each of the days within the requested time-frame.
+Along with `"timeframe": true`, the `start_date`, and the `end_date`, the API Response's `rates` object will contain the specified Exchange Rates divided into "subdirectories" for each of the days within the requested time-frame.

 ```json
 {